Alex Chilton: 1990s

 In 1990 and 1991, Chilton took time off from touring and recording to live during the warm months in a tent on his land in rural Tennessee and work on clearing trees and framing his planned house, a project he was never to complete.
 In 1993, Chilton recorded Clichés, an acoustic solo record of jazz and pop standards, in New Orleans' Chez Flames studio with producer Keith Keller.
 The record was inspired by a short solo acoustic tour of the Netherlands in January, 1992.
 Chilton's final two studio albums featured his band and continued his pattern of mixing together songs from pop, soul, blues, gospel, R&B, swing, and country music.
 A Man Called Destruction (1995), like High Priest, featured a mix of covers and originals and an expanded band that included horns, keyboards, and occasional backup singers, and was released in the U.S. on the relaunched Ardent Records label.
 Chilton took an enlarged edition of his band on Late Night with Conan O'Brien in July 1995 to promote the album, playing the song "Lies".
 This was Chilton's second appearance on national television in less than a year; in October 1994, he appeared on The Tonight Show with Jay Leno with the reformed Big Star.
-Chilton's final solo studio record, Loose Shoes and Tight Pussy (1999), featured only his trio, and was named after an old off-color joke made infamous in 1976 by politician Earl Butz.
-Chilton released one more album as a solo artist, the 2004 CD Live in Anvers, which featured him playing a show in Belgium with a pick-up band of European musicians.
+Chilton's final solo studio record, Loose Shoes and Tight Pussy (1999, released as Set in the U.S.), featured Chilton with only Ron Easley on bass and Richard Dworkin on drums.
+Chilton released one more album as a solo artist during his lifetime, the 2004 CD Live in Anvers, which featured him playing a show in Belgium with a pick-up band of European musicians.

-Chilton reformed Big Star in 1993 with a lineup that included two members of the Posies, Jon Auer and Ken Stringfellow.
-From then on, he added to his schedule concerts and recordings with the new version of Big Star.
+Chilton reformed Big Star in 1993 with a lineup that included original drummer Jody Stephens and two members of the Posies: Jon Auer and Ken Stringfellow.
+This version of Big Star continued to perform live on an infrequent basis for the rest of Chilton's life.
 The final Big Star studio album, entitled In Space, with songs penned by the then-current lineup, was released by Rykodisc on September 27, 2005.